-A 6ft leash gives me enough space to run near my parents without being too constrained, and will usually end up longer than 6ft if it’s a bungee leash, when stretched out.
+A 6ft leash gives him enough space to run near us without being too constrained, and will usually end up longer than 6ft if it’s a bungee leash, when stretched out.
 It’s also the maximum leash length stated in many park’s leash laws.

 Consider a specific dog running harness and leash for running a dog that likes to pull

-If you have a large or particularly athletic dog like a husky or herding dog (like me!) then you may find a great running solution in the form of a specific dog running setup called ‘Canicross’.
-The differences with Canicross are that:
+If you have a large or particularly athletic dog like a husky or herding dog (like Kepler) then you may find a great running solution in the form of a specific dog running setup called ‘Canicross’ – also known as ‘dog joring’.

 - the handler runs behind their dog and gives them verbal commands such as to go, stop, slow down, left and right